Spinners Tauseef Ahmed And Mushtaq Ahmed Name Their Dream Pairs - UrduPoint

 Former Test off-spinner Tauseef Ahmed named his former colleague and co-hero of the famous 1987 Bangalore Test victory Iqbal Qasim as his dream partner from yesteryears before naming former leg-spinner Mushtaq Ahmed as his other partner.

-Tauseef Ahmed, who took 93 wickets in a 34-match-long Test career, said: “I am very lucky that in my career I played with the likes of Abdul Qadir and Iqbal Qasim.
+Tauseef Ahmed, who took 93 wickets in a 34-match-long Test career, said on Wed: "I am very lucky that in my career I played with the likes of Abdul Qadir and Iqbal Qasim.
 If asked to pick one spinner as my partner, I would go for Iqbal Qasim who partnered with me in the famous 1987 Bangalore Test win.

 "The performance we gave in that Test match is for all to see and remember.
 Iqbal remained very helpful and mentored me throughout my career.